NVIDIA/cloud-native-stack/playbooks/guides/Ubuntu_Server_Proxy.md

 <h1> NVIDIA Cloud Native Core Ubuntu Server (x86-64) with Proxy </h1>

-This page describes the steps required to use Ansible to install the NVIDIA Cloud Native Core for Developers

-NVIDIA Cloud Native Core for Developers includes:
+This page describes the steps required to use Ansible to install the NVIDIA Cloud Native Core with Proxy configration NVIDIA Cloud Native Core for Developers includes:
 - Ubuntu 20.04.4 LTS
 - Containerd 1.6.2